“I’ve learned that people will forget what you said, they’ll forget what you did, but they’ll never forget the way you made them feel.”

 Practice keeping one element of the music the same while you change something else.

-Here’s an example of a ‘band-break’ set that I played at Berlin Blues Explosion last year.
+Here’s an example of a ‘band-break’ set that I played at an event last year.
 The band playing was the Rag-time Millionaires.
 You can watch them playing at the start of this music highlights video:

 For the band-break I decided that all the songs I played would include piano, and mainly female vocal.
 I wanted to keep something the same as the band (piano and maybe guitar and bass) and introduce something different (female vocal).